-The Article 29 Working Party provides a very useful criteria for an acceptable data privacy impact assessment.
+The Article 29 Working Party provides very useful criteria for an acceptable data privacy impact assessment.

 Step 3: Breach Response

-GDPR mandates a rigorous breach notification standard which requires data controllers and processors to report data breaches within a 72 hour deadline.
-In order to comply organizations need to institute breach response processes that:
+GDPR mandates a rigorous breach notification standard that requires data controllers and processors to report data breaches within a 72-hour deadline.
+In order to comply, organizations need to institute breach response processes that: